Wally Cox: Personal life

-While he mostly maintained a meek onscreen persona, TV viewers did get to see a glimpse of Cox's physicality on an episode of I've Got a Secret, aired on May 11, 1960, in which he and host Garry Moore ran around on stage assembling furniture while the panel was blindfolded.
+While he maintained a meek onscreen persona, TV viewers did get a glimpse of Cox's physicality on an episode of I've Got a Secret, aired on May 11, 1960, in which he and host Garry Moore ran around the stage assembling furniture while the panel was blindfolded.
 On the May 15, 1974, installment of The Tonight Show, actor Robert Blake spoke of how much he missed his good friend Cox, who was described as being adventurous and athletic.

-Cox married three times—to Marilyn Gennaro, Milagros Tirado, and Patricia Tiernan—and was survived by his third wife and his two children.
+Cox married three times—to Marilyn Gennaro, Milagros Tirado, and Patricia Tiernan.
+He was survived by his third wife and his two children.

-Cox and Marlon Brando remained close friends throughout Cox's life, and Brando appeared unannounced at Cox's wake.
-Brando is also reported to have kept Cox's ashes in his bedroom and conversed with them nightly.
-Their close friendship was the subject of rumors.
-Brando told a journalist: "If Wally had been a woman, I would have married him and we would have lived happily ever after."
+Throughout his life, Cox remained close friends with Marlon Brando.
+Brando appeared unannounced at Cox's wake, and was reported to have kept Cox's ashes in his bedroom, conversing with them nightly.
+Their close friendship was the subject of rumors, and Brando once told a journalist: "If Wally had been a woman, I would have married him and we would have lived happily ever after."
 Writer-editor Beauregard Houston-Montgomery said that while under the influence of marijuana, Brando told him that Cox had been the love of his life.

-A Democrat, he supported the campaign of Adlai Stevenson during the 1952 presidential election.

 Death

-Cox was found dead on February 15, 1973, in his home in Hollywood, California, at age 48.
-According to an autopsy, Cox died of a heart attack caused by a coronary occlusion.
+Cox was found dead on February 15, 1973, in his home in the Bel Air section of Los Angeles; he was 48.
+According to the autopsy, Cox died of a heart attack caused by a coronary occlusion.
 Initial reports indicated that he wished to have no funeral and that his ashes be scattered at sea.
-A later report indicated his ashes were put in with those of Brando and another close friend, Sam Gilman, and scattered in Death Valley and Tahiti.
+A subsequent report indicated that his ashes were put in with those of Brando and another close friend, Sam Gilman, and scattered in Death Valley and Tahiti.